MokshagnaDokku/CODETECH-TASK-2/README.md

 ![image](https://github.com/user-attachments/assets/fa76389b-6883-4a48-b662-ce9177799c40)
 ![image](https://github.com/user-attachments/assets/81353035-e3c9-4a95-9551-0d615d7f7d6b)

 Objectives:

-  -Implement a simple linear regression model using a dataset with continuous target variables.
-  -Split the data into training and testing sets.
-  -Train the model on the training data.
-  -Evaluate the model's performance using metrics like mean squared error (MSE) and R-squared (R²).
-  -Make predictions on the test set.
+-Perform exploratory data analysis (EDA) on a dataset to understand its characteristics, distributions, correlations, and outliers.

-  -Visualize the regression line and actual vs. predicted values to assess the model's accuracy.
+-Visualize the findings using various plots to gain insights into the data.

 Key Activities:

 -Data Loading: Load the dataset using pandas.

-  -Data Preprocessing: Handle missing values and perform any necessary data cleaning.
+-Data Cleaning: Handle missing values, duplicates, and any inconsistencies in the data.

-  -Data Splitting: Split the dataset into training and testing sets.
-  -Model Training: Train a simple linear regression model on the training data.
-  -Model Evaluation: Evaluate the model's performance using metrics such as mean squared error (MSE) and R-squared (R²).
-  -Predictions: Make predictions on the test set.
-  -Visualization:
-   *Plot the regression line.
-   *Visualize actual vs. predicted values.
+-Data Exploration:

+-Summary Statistics: Compute summary statistics like mean, median, standard deviation, etc.

+-Distribution Analysis: Plot histograms and box plots to understand the distribution of variables.

+-Correlation Analysis: Compute and visualize correlations between variables using heatmaps.

+-Outlier Detection: Identify and visualize outliers using scatter plots and box plots.

+-Data Visualization: Use matplotlib and seaborn to create various plots for visualizing the data.

 Technologies Used:

-  -Python: The programming language used for the analysis and modeling.
+-Python: The programming language used for the analysis.

 -pandas: For data manipulation and analysis.

 -numpy: For numerical operations.
-  -scikit-learn: For machine learning algorithms and evaluation metrics.

 -matplotlib: For creating static, animated, and interactive visualizations.

-  -seaborn: For statistical data visualization.
+-seaborn: For statistical data visualization based on matplotlib.

 Key Insights:

-  -Model Performance: The model's performance is evaluated using MSE and R², which indicate how well the model fits the data.
-  -Regression Line: The regression line provides a visual representation of the relationship between the feature and the target variable.
-  -Actual vs. Predicted Values: The scatter plot of actual vs. predicted values helps in assessing the model's accuracy and identifying any systematic errors
+-Distribution of Variables: Histograms and box plots revealed the distribution of the data, highlighting skewness and the presence of outliers.

+-Correlation between Variables: Heatmaps showed significant correlations between certain pairs of variables, indicating potential relationships.

+-Outliers: Scatter plots and box plots identified outliers, which could be important for further analysis or modeling